 If any of these dogs are in your pedigree then I would suggest that these dogs be spayed or castrated and NOT used for breeding.

-Epilepsy has affected four registered Tamaskan.
+Epilepsy has affected five registered Tamaskan.
 We believe we have traced the epilepsy back to two lines, Keisha and Cougar.
 We believe these are the two dogs responsible for passing on the epilepsy.